mattlianje/testd/README.md

 A lightweight Scala [quoted-DSL](https://homepages.inf.ed.ac.uk/wadler/papers/qdsl/qdsl.pdf) for Spark test data generation

 ### Features
-- Data-as-code for DSL for Spark DataFrames
+- Data-as-code for DSL for Spark Df's
-- Makes messy data read like a spreadsheet
+- Turns messy data -> ✨🍰 pretty spreadsheet-like Df's
-- Create clean test fixtures for Spark operations
-- Drop **TestD** in any Spark project like a header file
+- Drop **TestD.scala** in any Spark project like a header file
-- Work with partial schemas - let Spark do the rest
+- Lets Spark casting do the heavy lifting
-- Move from REPL to unit tests
+- Move from REPL to unit tests for TDD style ETL

 Want to try?
 Just load it in your spark-shell: